10 Essential Watering Tips to Keep Your Landscape Alive

 Morning watering reduces evaporation and gives plants time to dry out during the day, which helps prevent disease.

-If you're wondering “Can I water my plants at night?” read this article.
+If you're wondering “Can I water my plants at night?”, be sure to read this article.

 10. Mulch and Prioritize What Matters Most